frugal-ai-challenge/frugal-ai-challenge.github.io/index.md

 By tracking both energy consumption and performance for different AI for climate tasks, we can incentivize **frugality** in AI deployment, as well as addressing real-world challenges.

-## Tasks 🥇

-We have chosen three tasks across three modalities, all of which are useful in the global fight against the climate crisis:
+We have chosen three tasks across three modalities, all of which are useful in the global fight against the climate crisis: detecting climate disinformation, classifying regions at risk of wildfires, and detecting illegal deforestation.
+We will evaluate both **performance** and **efficiency** on each of the datasets, based on the real-world constraints of each task and the energy used.

-1. **📝 Detecting climate disinformation 📝:** based on text from news articles.
-2. **🔥 Classifying regions at risk of wildfires 🔥:** based on image data gathered via satellite.
-3. **🌳🪓 Detecting illegal deforestation 🌳🪓 :** from bio-acoustic data recorded in the jungle

 *We will announce more details about the tasks and release the datasets soon!*

-##  Evaluation 🏆

----

-We will track both **performance** and **efficiency** on each of the datasets:

-- **Performance** will be measured based on metrics that reflect the real-world constraints of each task
-- **Efficiency** will be measured using [Code Carbon](https://github.com/mlco2/codecarbon), a tool for measuring energy consumption and carbon emissions of code.